deepak-karkala/blog/docs/source/mlops/ch1_problem_framing.md

     *   *Is the model moving the needle?* Even if evaluation metrics are mediocre, is it positively impacting business KPIs? -> Worth improving.
     *   *Is the model plateauing?* Great evaluation metrics, but no further improvement in business KPIs? -> Maybe good enough, or the link is broken.
     *   *Is it failing?* Poor evaluation metrics AND negative/no impact on business KPIs? -> Re-evaluate framing or abandon.

+*   **Monitor model compliance to business requirements**
+    *   Machine learning models degrade over time due to changes in the real world, such as data drift and concept drift.
+If not monitored, these changes could lead to models becoming inaccurate or even obsolete over time.
+It’s important to have a periodic monitoring process in place to make sure that your ML models continue to comply to your business requirements, and that deviations are captured and acted upon promptly.
+        *   Agree on the metrics to monitor - Clearly establish the metrics that you want to capture from your model monitoring process.
+These metrics should be tied to your business requirements and should cover your dataset-related statistics and model inference metrics.
+        *   Have an action plan on a drift–If anunacceptable drift is detected in a dataset or the model output, have an action plan to mitigate it based on the type of drift and the metrics associated.
+This mitigation could include kicking off a retraining pipeline, updating the model, augmenting your dataset with more instances, or enriching your feature engineering process.

 **Business vs. Model Metrics**